Here we have outlined everything you need to know including what they are, where they are, how to use them and what to do if you breakdown on one.

 I've broken down on a smart motorway - what do I do?

-We have full advice on what to do in the event of a breakdown on a smart motorway.
-You might also want to refer to our general motorway breakdown advice.
+For advice on what to do if you break down elsewhere you might also want to refer to our general motorway breakdown advice.